pr0n1s/database-project/README.md

 Note: The, back-end, Python scripts are not dependent on where the root directory
       of the project is stored on your local machine.
 However, the website directory contents are.
 Please, follow the Apache2 depency steps above.
-      If by any means you can't get the website to work with Apache2 please feel free to contact me @ redstrom83@gmail.com.